Li-lxing/FDSNet/README.md

 # FDS-Net
-This is official Pytorch implementation of "FDS-Net: Frequency-Domain Decomposition and State Space Modeling for Infrared and Visible Image Fusion"
+This is official Pytorch implementation of "FDSNet: Frequency-Domain Decomposition and State Space Modeling for Infrared and Visible Image Fusion"

 # Framework
-The overall framework of the proposed FDS-Net.
+The overall framework of the proposed FDSNet.

 ## Recommended Environment